alfredapp/gallery-edits/workflows/firefingers21/mealie-search/readme.md

 ![Searching for Mealie recipes](images/keyword.png)

 Type to refine your search.
-Recipes are always filtered by title, while filtering by description, categories, tags, and tools is configurable from the Workflow’s Configuration.
+Recipes are always searchable by Title, while filtering by Description, Categories, Tags, and Tools is configurable from the Workflow’s Configuration.

 ![Narrowing search for Mealie recipes](images/filter.png)